 Human papillomavirus (HPV) is the main cause of cervical cancer–but research has also shown that cigarette smoking and exposure to secondhand smoke each raise the risk of cervical cancer.

 Among HPV-infected women, current and former smokers have approximately two to three times the incidence of cervical lesions or invasive cancer.
-Passive smoking is also associated with increased risk, but to a lesser extent.
+Passive smoking is also associated with increased risk but to a lesser extent.

 Scientists do not entirely understand the link but hypothesize it may be due to cellular damage caused by tobacco smoke.
 Tobacco smoke may suppress the immune response to HPV, making smokers’ bodies less capable of protecting themselves from infection.